dougbtv/comfyui-vllm-omni/README.md

 ```

 ### Step 2: Start vLLM-Omni Image Server

+> **⚠️ EXPERIMENTAL:** The vLLM-Omni image generation server is an experimental feature.
+The API endpoint may not be available in official vLLM-Omni releases yet.
+See `serverside-implementation.md` for implementation details.

 You need a running vLLM-Omni server with image generation support.
 Start it with: